Jasper County Area

 With roots dating back to the late 17th century, Jasper County is steeped in history with both important Revolutionary and Civil War sites scattered throughout.

 Moderately priced accommodations and recreation make for a good base from which to explore the Lowcountry region.
 Golfers can play an entire weekend in Jasper County for less than the fees charged for a day elsewhere.

 Off the coast are many beautiful remote barrier islands accessible only by boat that beckon to be explored.
 Nature lovers will enjoy viewing wildlife at such sites as the Savannah National Wildlife Refuge and the Tillman Sand Ridge Heritage Preserve.

-Festivals are a big part of Jasper County and a great opportunity to soak up the local ambience.
+Festivals are a big part of Jasper County and a great opportunity to soak up the local ambiance.
 In Ridgeland, you can partake in the Gopher Hill Festival, the first weekend in October, where authentic Lowcountry cooking, hand-made crafts and other events make for fun for the whole family.
 The Jasper Jamboree is the second weekend in February and the Native American Pow-Wow is the second week in March.

 Interstate 95 North of Savannah runs through the heart of Jasper County and its seven exits offer a variety of accommodations, restaurants, and service businesses for travelers.

 In the heat of battle during a Revolutionary War skirmish in South Carolina, a young American soldier performed a brave act.
 Seeing that the South Carolina flag had fallen to the ground, he leaped over the wall of the fort, secured the flag and then safely returned to his post to fight gallantly with his company.
 This simple, brave action brought notoriety to Sergeant William Jasper.